 Although everyone‘s thoughts on what makes them drawn to another person are different.
 However the attachment that we feel towards another person is common to all.

 This attachment that we feel towards another person is based on physical and emotional connection.
-This connection is difficult to explain since there are a number of factors that may influence.
+This connection is difficult to explain since there are a number of factors that may influence it.

 Intimacy refers to feelings of closeness, connectedness, and bondedness in loving relationships.
 It thus includes within its purview those feelings that give rise, essentially, to the experience of warmth in a loving relationship.